-The Washington Post(1) reports that fully one-third of Americans is experiencing clinical anxiety or depression or both right now.
+The Washington Post(1) reports that fully one-third of Americans are experiencing clinical anxiety or depression or both right now.
 This number is far greater than normal.

-About 8 out of 10 Americans (83%) reported feeling stressed about the future of America following the death of George Floyd.
-More than 7 out of 10 (72%) report that this is the lowest point in American history that they can remember (2).
+About 8 out of 10 Americans (83 percent) reported feeling stressed about the future of America following the death of George Floyd.
+More than 7 out of 10 (72 percent) report that this is the lowest point in American history that they can remember (2).

 I use guided meditation podcasts to help me cope with stress.
-I also use stories such as films and television shows.
+I also use stories, such as films and television shows.
 Recently, those two words came together.
-It happened when I was listening to a guided meditation by Jay Michaelson on the app 10% Happier (tenpercent.com).
+It happened when I was listening to a guided meditation by Jay Michaelson on the app 10 Percent Happier.
 The guided meditation, Opening to Anxiety, built on the premise that recognizing anxiety in the body is a step towards recognizing when we resist anxiety, which, in turn, reduces anxiety.